geekuillaume/nodejs-api-kickstarter/README.md

 Migrations are handled by [Knex migration tool](http://knexjs.org/#Migrations).
 You can look at the default [todos migration file](migrations/20180327160540_todos.ts) for an example.
 Migrations are run before each test suite to initialize the sqlite database, and so the database is wiped clean, be careful to never use you production database when running the tests.
 To create a new migration, use the `npm run db:createMigration -- YOUR_MIGRATION_NAME` command.
 It will create a new file in the [migrations/](migrations) folder that you should use to define your migration steps.
 To run all non executed migrations, use the `npm run db:migrate` command.

+## Troubleshooting

+### I need to reauth after restarting my server

+This is because you didn't change the `jwtSecret` in you config file.
+Add a `jwtSecret` in your `config/local.js` file with a random string (at least 15 characters).

 ## TODO:

 - [Sentry] integration (optional)